heheleo/algo25/content/Unit 3/Algorithm design/Implementations/Graph-related algorithms/PageRank.md

 #TODO #A
 PageRank is an algorithm used to rank web pages.
 PageRank outputs the probability that for any web page, a person clicking on random links in web pages will arrive at that web page.
 Therefore, the sum of PageRank of all web pages is equal to 1.
+If the imaginary person reaches a webpage which has no outgoing links, they randomly go to any web page.

 Python Implementation: